Bonifase/django-reactify/README.rst

 Django Reactify
 ===============

-Django Reactify is an app that allows developers to add and use React components in your Django app without using create-react-app.
+Django Reactify is an app that allows developers to add and use React components in your Django app without using `create-react-app <https://github.com/facebookincubator/create-react-app>`_.

-Detailed documentation is in the "docs" directory.

 Quick start
 -----------